Toddler

 Hands-on Montessori materials build deep understanding of mathematical, scientific and language concepts from the ground up.

-That conceptual depth becomes the foundation for abstract reasoning and high performance in IGCSE and AS-Level examinations.
+That conceptual depth becomes the foundation for abstract reasoning and strong performance in IGCSE and AS Level examinations.

 The freedom of the Montessori environment cultivates focus, patience and self-regulation from an early age.